enfmarinho/data-structures/README.md

 ./build/NAME
 ```
 Where NAME is the name of the executable to run.
 The name of the executables are
-just the name of the files in snake case style, for example, the executable
+just the name of the test files in snake case style, i.e. the executable
 generated for BinarySearchTreeTest.cpp is named binary_search_tree_test.

 # Implemented data structures